-Accommodation of Prayer During Instructional Time: It has long been established that schools have the discretion to dismiss students to off-premises religious instruction, provided that schools do not encourage or discourage participation in such instruction or penalize students for attending or not attending.
+Accommodation of Prayer During Instructional Time: Students may engage in prayer or religious expression during instructional time to the same degree they may engage in nonreligious private expression during such time.
+Students may, for example, bow their heads and pray to themselves before taking a test.
+It has long been established that schools have the discretion to dismiss students to off-premises religious instruction, provided that schools do not encourage or discourage participation in such instruction or penalize students for attending or not attending.
 Similarly, schools may excuse students from class to remove a significant burden on their religious exercise, where doing so would not impose material burdens on other students.
 For example, it would be lawful for schools to excuse Muslim students briefly from class to enable them to fulfill their religious obligations to pray during Ramadan.